alteryx/react-comms/packages/docs/index.md

-UI-SDK is a React-based software development kit that lets you build custom applications to use within the Alteryx platform.

-The UI-SDK provides many product-specific messaging systems.
-You can use these across the Alteryx platform, as well as the entire core segment of the Alteryx Components library.

-The UI-SDK consists of three components.
-The communication bridge documented here, the Alteryx Component Library, and all associated walk throughs/help guides.
+React Comms provides global context, a DesignerApi component, and multiple messaging APIs.
+The messaging API that you use will depend on the Alteryx product where your custom app lives.

+For more information about the Alteryx UI Component Library see [here](https://alteryx.github.io/alteryx-ui/)

 For more information about the Alteryx Platform SDK, check out our general help site [here](https://help.alteryx.com/developer-help/sdk-quickstart-guide).